 The Benefits of Offering Support

-- Can be life-saving in times of crisis
+- Be life-saving in times of crisis

-Chances are, you know your friend or family member quite well.
-When you begin to notice that their behavior or emotions have changed and that this change is long-lasting, becoming a pattern rather than just an off day or two, it may be time to approach them.
+When you begin to notice that your loved one’s behavior or emotions have changed and that this change is long-lasting and becoming a pattern rather than just an off day or two, it may be time to approach them.
+While each mental disorder has its own distinct set of signs and symptoms, there are general red flags and warning signs of mental illness that often indicate that someone’s mental health may be faltering.

-Signs that someone needs help include:4
+Signs that someone needs help include:2

 - Frequent displays of negative emotions (such as sadness or anger) for no apparent reason

-- The opposite: Appearing emotionally numb
+- Appearing emotionally numb

 - Heightened sensitivity to stress, often seeming frazzled and on-edge